 - 1. Each child shall have a medical exam at least annually.
-Health exams need not be repeated during the year if a child moves from one (1) facility or agency to another, provided the results of the exam are available to the receiving facility or agency. - 2.
+Health exams need not be repeated during the year if a child moves from one (1) facility or agency to another, provided that the results of the exam are available to the receiving facility or agency. - 2.
 All medications shall be administered to children by staff according to medical instructions. - 3.
-The administering of all medications, including over-the-counter, shall be logged by the person administering the medication at the time the medication is given. - 4.
+The administering of all medications, including over the counter, shall be logged by the person administering the medication at the time that the medication is given. - 4.
 The medication log shall include: - a.
 The child's name; - b.
 Time and date; - c.
 Medication dosage; and - d.
 Initials of the person administering the medication. - 5.
-All medications excluding Epi-pens, inhalers, and Glucagon kits shall be kept securely locked and stored according to pharmaceutical recommendations.
+All medications (excluding Epi-pens, inhalers, and Glucagon kits) shall be kept securely locked and stored according to pharmaceutical recommendations.
 An age-appropriate and developmentally capable child may be provided or have access to non-narcotic prescriptions with an approved safety plan.
-Examples include without limitation, birth control, acne cream, and topical creams. - 6.
-Keys to medication storage areas shall be on the premises and readily accessible by staff at all times. - 7.
-Currently prescribed medications belonging to children shall be returned to the parent or custodian upon discharge.
+Examples include without limitation: birth control, acne cream, and topical creams. - 6.
+Keys to medication storage areas shall be kept on the premises and readily accessible by staff at all times. - 7.
+Currently prescribed medications, belonging to children, shall be returned to the parent or custodian upon discharge.

-- 1. The facility shall ensure each child receives education in accordance with applicable state law. - 2.
+- 1. The facility shall ensure that each child receives education in accordance with applicable state law. - 2.
 The facility shall teach each child the daily living tasks required as a part of living in a group setting and shall assign only light chores that are age-appropriate. - 3.
-The agency shall have a policy regarding each child's money received and shall ensure that each child's funds are available to that child under staff supervision for personal use. - 4.
-The facility shall not allow a child's outside employment, chores, or extracurricular activities to interfere with the child's time for school, sleep, family visits, or treatment plan activities.
+The agency shall have a policy regarding each child's money received and shall ensure that each child's funds are available to that child, under staff supervision, for personal use.